 Katie Trefz focuses her practice on criminal defense and government and internal investigations.
 She serves as Co-Chair of the firm’s Internal Investigations practice group.
-Katie’s work for corporations and senior executives has involved a wide array of substantive allegations, including securities fraud, mail and wire fraud, antitrust crimes, the Foreign Corrupt Practices Act (FCPA), money laundering, tax fraud, and the False Claims Act (FCA), among others.
-Her matters have spanned several industries, including finance, telecommunications, automobile manufacturing, law, accounting, food, health care, oil and gas, pharmaceuticals, and professional sports.
+Katie’s work for corporations and senior executives has involved a wide array of substantive allegations, including securities fraud, mail and wire fraud, violations of antitrust law, the Foreign Corrupt Practices Act (FCPA), money laundering, tax fraud, and the False Claims Act (FCA), among others.
+Her matters have spanned many industries, including finance, technology, telecommunications, automobile manufacturing, social media, traditional media, law, accounting, food, health care, oil and gas, pharmaceuticals, and professional sports.

-Katie’s civil work has included representation of companies and individuals in cases alleging violations of antitrust laws, professional liability, securities fraud, and torts, as well as in employment, intellectual property, and commercial disputes.
+Katie also assists clients in complex civil and regulatory matters.
+Her civil work currently focuses on defending companies and individuals in matters investigating and alleging potential violations of antitrust law.
+Her civil matters have also addressed securities fraud, professional liability, and torts, as well as employment, intellectual property, and commercial disputes.
 Katie’s pro bono work has included the representation of criminal defendants and prisoners in federal court.

-A native Californian, Katie received her undergraduate degree from the University of Southern California, where she was the Valedictorian of her graduating class, and her law degree from University of California Berkeley School of Law, from which she graduated Order of the Coif.
+A native Californian, Katie received her undergraduate degree from the University of Southern California, where she was the Valedictorian of her graduating class, and her law degree from the University of California Berkeley School of Law, from which she graduated Order of the Coif.
 She clerked for the Honorable Dean D. Pregerson of the Central District of California before joining the firm in 2009.

 Though all cases vary and none is predictive, Katie’s criminal defense and investigations experience includes:

 - Served as trial counsel for a residential mortgage-backed securities (RMBS) trader in federal criminal jury trial alleging securities fraud; all charges dismissed after appeal

 - Defended a telecommunications executive against wire fraud and money laundering charges; prosecution dismissed all charges at trial